TomboFry/tombo-everything/README.md

 * Copy `.env.template` to `.env` and modify values as you see fit. **Most of the setup instructions you'll need already appear within the .env file**, as they are specific to each service you'd like to track.
-* Start the server, so the database migrations can run, then shut it down again.
+* Start the server and open the internal API: it'll prompt you to set up a new device.
-* Add at least one device to the `devices` table (where `id` is a UUID), and add it to the `TOMBOIS_DEFAULT_DEVICE_ID` variable in `.env`.
+* Add the new device ID to the `TOMBOIS_DEFAULT_DEVICE_ID` variable in `.env`.
-* Now that you've gotten a device added, you can start the server back up and keep it running!
+* Now that you've gotten a device added, you can restart the server and start collecting data!

 ### Running via NPM on bare metal